 - Policies and Procedures.
 Drafting, tracking, and updating compliance policies and procedures.

 - Monitoring and Testing.
-Conducting risk-based compliance monitoring and testing to ensure the effectiveness of the compliance program.
+Conducting risk-based compliance monitoring and testing, including fair lending testing, to ensure the effectiveness of the compliance program.

 - Compliance Training.
 Educating the Board, management, and employees either internally or through external sources such as webinars and conferences.